Bob White (trade unionist): Labour movement

 White began working at age 15 (Hay & Company - a wood furniture maker owned by US Plywood) and within a year he had already participated in a strike, his first pro-labour activity, and was elected a union steward at the age of 17.
 He led his first strike, against the same company, in 1957 at the age of 22, leading 500 workers off the job.
 Subsequently, White became fully immersed in the Canadian labour movement as a union organizer and then by 1959 president of Local 636 of the United Auto Workers (U.A.W.), a union based in the United States, that at the time had a large membership in Canadian industry (particularly in automobile manufacturing).
 In 1960 White was appointed as international representative of the U.A.W. and assigned to organizing duties within Canada.
-1972 saw White named as administrative assistant to the director of the National Office of the U.A.W.
+In 1972, White became administrative assistant to the director of the National Office of the U.A.W.
 White succeeded Dennis McDermott as Canadian Director of the UAW in 1978.

 In 1984, White encouraged the Canadian Membership of the U.A.W. to split away from the American union and form a new and separate entity, the Canadian Auto Workers Union (properly the National Automobile, Aerospace, Transportation and General Workers Union of Canada).
 An important event in the history of the Canadian labour movement, this split took place largely because the Canadian delegates to the U.A.W. conventions felt that they did not have a strength or voice at the American conventions.
 The schism and the formation of the C.A.W. as a separate entity was successful and White was acclaimed as the first leader of the fledgling union at the first C.A.W. convention in 1985.